 Agreements:

-RAN4 to define PUCCH SCell activation requirements for unknown cell case for UE supporting the Rel-17 capability of cross PUCCH group CSI reporting.
+RAN4 to define PUCCH SCell activation requirements for unknown cell case for UE supporting a new capability of cross PUCCH group CSI reporting.

 The detailed requirements can be discussed in sub-topic 1-2 and sub-topic 1-3.